arpa2/arpa2cm/README.md

 CMake modules here, to support tools from those parts of the stack.
 E.g., Quick-DER installs CMake modules here to help build bindings for ASN.1 syntax definitions.

+## LICENSE

+The [BSD 2-clause license](LICENSE) applies to the collection of ARPA2CM modules.
+Individual files may be licensed differently -- see LICENSES/ for specifics, and the SPDX identifiers in individual files.